TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/architecture/_index.md

 User uploads of profile pictures and end device pictures are stored in S3 buckets.

-{{< info >}} In multi-cluster deployments, the PostgreSQL database, the S3 bucket for profile pictures and the S3 bucket for end device pictures are only deployed in the primary cluster. {{</ info >}}
+{{< note >}} In multi-cluster deployments, the PostgreSQL database, the S3 bucket for profile pictures and the S3 bucket for end device pictures are only deployed in the primary cluster. {{</ note >}}

 ## Configuration